sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 - the current confidenc you have in the training/consitency of your interpreters, and
 - any QA/QC requirements you must follow.

-### *Tip About Quality Control*
+###  <span style="color: blue;">*Tip About Quality Control*</span>
-- If you have a very large data collection, consider dividing up your points into a series of smaller projects.
+- <span style="color: blue;">If you have a very large data collection, consider dividing up your points into a series of smaller projects.
 Then, for the earlier projects, you can implement more intensive QA/QC procedures in the design to use it as a form of training for your team.
-Reviewing overlapping interpretations together on these smaller projects, will allow you to icrease your team's consistency and lead to having higher confidence in your later interpretations even if those projects do not have as stringent a QA/QC process (e.g. only single interpretations instead of 100% overlapping interpretations).
+Reviewing overlapping interpretations together on these smaller projects, will allow you to icrease your team's consistency and lead to having higher confidence in your later interpretations even if those projects do not have as stringent a QA/QC process (e.g. only single interpretations instead of 100% overlapping interpretations).</span>
-- If you set up your project with *Equal Assignments* for the users, and then one interpreter leaves the project before finishing, these points can be interpreted by an Admin User instead.
+- <span style="color: blue;">If you set up your project with *Equal Assignments* for the users, and then one interpreter leaves the project before finishing, these points can be interpreted by an Admin User instead.</span>

 Click `Next`.

-On the `Sample Design` page, you also cannot change the parameters because `Copy Template Plots and Samples` was checked on the `Project Overview` page.
-Each plot corresponds to a single sample located in the center of the plot.
+On the `Sample Design` page, you also cannot change the parameters if `Copy Template Plots and Samples` was checked on the `Project Overview` page.

 <img align="center" src="./images/ceo/CEO_sampledesign.png" hspace="15" vspace="10" width="700">

-Uncheck `Copy Template Plots and Samples` on the **Project Overview** page if you want to use your own CSV, shapefile of points, or CEO built-in option.
-If `Copy Template Plots and Samples` was not checked, this page would look like this, and you would be able to create multiple samples within each plot.
+Uncheck `Copy Template Plots and Samples` on the `Project Overview` page if you want to use your own CSV, shapefile of points, or CEO built-in option.
+If `Copy Template Plots and Samples` was not checked, this page would look like this, and you have the option of multiple samples within each plot.

 <img align="center" src="./images/ceo/CEO_sampledesign2.png" hspace="15" vspace="10" width="700">